-Continuing my playwrighting focus on forgotten female histories… I’m pleased to announce additional staged readings of my new full length play Swan Soong at the Hinsdale Public Library and the Chinese American Museum.
-View the highlights video below
+Continuing my playwrighting focus on forgotten female histories… I’m pleased to announce the staged reading of my new full length play Swan Soong at the Chinese American Museum.
+View the highlights video below or read the Chicago Tribune article

-6:30PM: staged reading with a Q&A following addressing the play and diversity in theater with the primarily Asian cast
+2PM: staged reading with a Reception and Q&A following addressing the play and diversity in theater with the primarily Asian cast

 Complimentary but please RSVP Eventbrite